 Sea salt and freshly ground black pepper to taste

-Method: Do not stir the couscous at any point!
+Note – Do not stir the Couscous at any point.

 First of all, weigh out the couscous into a large, heatproof bowl.

 Dissolve the stock cube in a jug of boiling water, approx 450mls/1 pint.

 Squeeze the juice of one and a half limes and add this to the couscous.

 Pour the stock over the couscous and top up with boiling water so that the liquid comes 2.5cm/1″ above the top of the couscous.

 Cover the bowl with cling film, or I used a plate and leave for 15 minutes.

 After this time the couscous will have absorbed all of the hot liquid.

 Using a fork, fluff up the couscous, like you would with rice,

 Taste the Lime Couscous and check for seasoning, add as necessary.